Home

 (There are many other utopian novels in print, though for debatable reasons, modern SF is often more cynical and jaded.)

-Voyages Extraordinaires* was a descriptive attached to the groundbreaking novels of Jules Verne, and then to several of his imitators (also French).
+Voyages Extraordinaires* was a descriptive attached to the groundbreaking novels of Jules Verne, and then to several of his followers (also French; though mostly pale imitations).

 Wetware Computer SF is a narrow subgenre, featuring 'wetware' (living biological) technology, as opposed to 'hardware computer' devices.
-These stories depict the invention and/or the actions of an artifical thinking brain.
+These stories depict the invention and/or the actions of an artificial thinking brain.
+In Charles Hand's short story "The Pond Who Sang," the beneficial result happens by chance.
+(In a few parallel tales, someone's brain is removed and wired into a system.)

-World-building {unusual solar systems} stories are exhaustively researched, and feature unusual planets as a setting.
+World-building stories are exhaustively researched, and feature unusual planets as a setting.
 Usually exotic aliens have evolved there, and humans can visit only with difficulty, if at all.
-Hal Clement's novel Mission of Gravity, Robert Forward's novels Rocheworld and Dragon's Egg, and Karl Schroeder's novel Virga are prominent examples.
+Hal Clement's novel Mission of Gravity, and Robert Forward's novels Rocheworld and Dragon's Egg are extreme examples.
+Jack Vance's novel Big Planet is set on exactly that, though most unusually, without a huge amount of mass-thus-gravity.

 World Government SF features a world (usually Earth) ruled by a unified government.
 In many stories it's a monarchy, and often a corrupt one; however there is plenty of variety.
 Robert A. Heinlein's novel Starship Troopers depicts a federation governed by military veterans.
 (It bears little resemblance to the movie version!)
-In the "Star Trek" franchise, contact with aliens prompts humanity to unite at long last.
+In the "Star Trek" franchise, contact with aliens prompts humanity to unite.

 Xenofiction is a subgenre that features cultures extremely different from our familiar ones.
 For example, Iain M. Bank's novel Excession features huge sentient spaceships.
-Ian McDonald's novel The Broken Land has disembodied human heads (supported by an advanced if undescribed technology) acting as willful characters.
-The Star Trek canon's Borg are a popular example.
+Ian McDonald's novel The Broken Land has an Earth full of disembodied human heads (supported by an advanced if undescribed technology) acting as willful characters.
+The Star Trek canon's Borg are another popular example.
+Often that society is extremely uptight, or at the opposite end, shamelessly libertine.